nickapril/unix-like_command_line/README.md

-# unix-like_command_line
+# Unix-like Command Line
-Nick April
+Nick April <br/>
-Operating Systems Assignment
+Operating Systems Assignment <br/>
-9/29/17
+9/29/17 <br/>

-A basic command line environment for interacting with a file system implemented with threads.
+This program is a basic command line environment for interacting with a file system implemented with threads.
 This program prints a simple prompt (“>   ”), accepts a command (or multiple commands separated by pipes), and prints the output from that command (if any).